-The event codes E52...E54 are only generated by the data communicator unit (SACO 100M, SRIO 1000M, etc.)
+The event codes E52-E54 are generated by the data communication unit (SACO 100M, SRIO 500M, SRIO 1000M, etc.)

-Data to be transferred over the serial bus

-In addition to the spontaneous data transfer the SPA bus allows reading of all input data (I-data) of the module, setting values (S-values), information recorded in the memory (V-data), and some other data.
+Data to be transferred via the fibreoptic serial bus In addition to the spontaneous data transfer the SPA bus allows reading of all input values (I-values), setting values (S-values), information recorded in the memory (V-values), and some other data.
 Further, part of the data can be altered by commands given over the SPA bus.

 All the data are available in channel 0.